Romanzo Criminale poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Romanzo Criminale against these established plot points, we can identify how Michele Placido utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Romanzo Criminale within the crime genre.

 Comparative Analysis